Online learning as a postgraduate studentby Lydia

 My advice as a postgraduate student during Covid-19

-If I have any advice for those just starting their courses, or considering a course next year that may also still be online, then it would be to go easy on yourself.
+If I have any advice for those just starting their courses, or considering a course that may still be online or include elements of online learning, then it would be to go easy on yourself.
 Don’t put too much pressure on yourself to be productive, as things are already hard enough.
 Instead, try to find a good balance between studying and self-care.

 Instead of working all day or all night, try setting more realistic goals, like working for a few hours every day and then planning something afterwards to look forward to.
 Whether that be watching your favourite show on Netflix, going for a walk, or starting a new hobby.
 If it was important to create a good work-life balance before, it is even more important now.

-These are unprecedented times we are living in, and while embarking on a university course may currently seem more daunting than ever before, it is 100% doable and you will get that degree you’re wanting, even if it means that you won’t be getting the typical university experience that you were expecting.
+These are unprecedented times we are living in, and while embarking on a university course may currently seem more daunting than ever before, it is 100% doable and you will get that degree you’re wanting, even if it means you don’t get the typical university experience you were expecting.

 Good luck, and stay safe!